Tool And Die Maker (Apprenticeship)

 For additional financial and other supports for apprentices and employers, students should visit Conestoga College’s website.

 This 720-hour program, consisting of three 240-hour levels, is designed to provide the apprentice with theoretical knowledge of all aspects of the tool and die maker trade as well as practical training necessary to complement the apprentice’s on-the-job training experience.
+Upon completion of this program, the graduate will obtain an Ontario College Certificate titled Machine Shop Tool and Die Apprenticeship.

 Program Learning Outcomes